steharp/blueprints/readme.md

 ```
 5. Initialize the environment - this will create the fundamentals for the Terraform state, like Storage Account, Azure Key Vault, and the managed identities.
 ```
-cd blueprints
 ./launchpad.sh
 ```

-6. Deploy your first landing zone (vdc_level1)
+6. Deploy your first tranquility blueprint

 ```
-./launchpad.sh landingzone_vdc_level1 plan
+./launchpad.sh blueprint_tranquility plan
 ```
 Review the configuration and if you are ok with it, deploy it by running:
 ```
-./launchpad.sh landingzone_vdc_level1 apply
+./launchpad.sh blueprint_tranquility apply
 ```
-Have fun playing with the landing zone an once you are done, you can simply delete the deployement using:
+Have fun playing with the blueprint an once you are done, you can simply delete the deployement using:
 ```
-./launchpad.sh landingzone_vdc_level1 destroy
+./launchpad.sh blueprint_tranquility destroy
 ```
 The foundations will remain on your subscription so next run, you can jump to step 6 directly.
-More details about the landing zone can be found in the landing zone folder ./landingzone_vdc_level1
+More details about tranquility can be found in the blueprint folder ./blueprint_tranquility

 <br/>